mplspunk/awesome-privacy-engineering/README.md

 The potential for models to leak details from the data on which they’re trained may be a concern for all large language models, and additional issues may arise if a model trained on private data were to be made publicly available.
 * [Explaining Decisions Made with AI](https://ico.org.uk/for-organisations/guide-to-data-protection/key-data-protection-themes/explaining-decisions-made-with-artificial-intelligence/) - Guidance by the UK's Information Commissioner's Office (ICO) and The Alan Turing Institute aims to give organisations practical advice to help explain the processes, services and decisions delivered or assisted by AI, to the individuals affected by them.
 * [Considerations for Sensitive Data within Machine Learning Datasets](https://cloud.google.com/architecture/sensitive-data-and-ml-datasets) - This Google Cloud article aims to highlight some strategies for identifying and protecting sensitive information, and processes to help address security concerns you might have with your machine learning data.
 * [Responsible AI Toolbox](https://github.com/microsoft/responsible-ai-toolbox) - Responsible AI Toolbox is a suite of tools from Microsoft that provides a collection of model and data exploration and assessment user interfaces that enable a better understanding of AI systems.
-The Toolbox consists of four dashboards: Error Analysis dashboard, Interpretability dashboard, Fairness dashboard, and Responsible AI dashboard.
+The Toolbox consists of four dashboards: an Error Analysis dashboard, an Interpretability dashboard, a Fairness dashboard, and a Responsible AI dashboard.
 * [Of Oaths and Checklists](https://www.oreilly.com/radar/of-oaths-and-checklists/) - A checklist for people who are working on data projects, authored by DJ Patil, Hilary Mason, and Mike Loukides.
 * [Intro to AI Ethics](https://www.kaggle.com/learn/intro-to-ai-ethics) - A Kaggle Learn course to explore practical tools to guide the moral design of AI systems.
 * [Failure Modes in Machine Learning](https://docs.microsoft.com/en-us/security/engineering/failure-modes-in-machine-learning) - Documentation compiled by Microsoft regarding the different ways that machine learning can fail, both intentionally (through adversarial attack) and unintentionally (formally correct but completely unsafe outcome).